MiguelPimentel97/Bimodal_Aerial_Robots/README.md

 # wheeled_drones_control

 This works as a separate package from the RotorS simulator and can be placed on your catkin folder.
-It implements a linear and a non-linear approach for the control of the wheeled MAV's and a simple path publisher.
+It implements a linear and a non-linear approach for the control of the wheeled UAV's and a simple path publisher.

 To run the cascaded PID controller: